-Yes, there are loads of tricks around how to make your prices seem small, but the bottom line is to ensure that your prices are justified, that people can see the value they are getting and that the benefits are ones that they want to buy.
+Yes, there are loads of psychological tricks you can play to make your prices seem small (if you don’t mind heading into manipulative marketing), but the bottom line is to ensure that your prices are justified, that people can see the value they are getting and that the benefits you promise are ones that people want to buy.

 - The right offer

 - At the right price.